JavierBL89/Basty-Shops-Ecommerce-Code-Institute-Project/README.md

 ## Setting up your local enviroment

+1. Create and run a Python virtual environment in your computer's terminal .

+    `python3 -m venv env`

+    `. env/bin/activate`

-1. Create Virtual enviroment on your computer or use gitpod built in virtual enviroment feature.
+ Or use gitpod built in virtual enviroment feature.

 2. Create env.py file.
 It needs to contain those 5 variables.